thomasasfk/sd-webui-aspect-ratio-helper/README.md

 ## Main features:

-- Scale to maximum width or dimension
+- Scale to maximum width or height
-  - Upon clicking, the dimensions will scale the highest value to the maximum configured value
+  - Upon clicking, the dimensions will scale according to the configured maximum value
-  - Aspect ratio will be maintained, the smaller or equivalent value will be scaled to match
+  - Aspect ratio will be retained, the smaller or equivalent dimension will be scaled to match
 - Scale by percentage
   - Upon clicking, the current dimensions will be multiplied by the given percentage, with aspect ratio maintained
   - i.e `150% of 512x512 = 768x768` `75% of 512x256 = 384x192` etc.